 Year-End Tax Planning

-Posted Sunday, November 12, 2023
+Posted Sunday, November 17, 2024

 The holidays are coming and people start thinking about year-end moves to minimize their taxes.
 Every day between Christmas and New Year’s Day we field a zillion questions on year-end tax planning.
 While some ideas are great, there are pitfalls and sucker-holes.
 We’ll talk about tax deductions in general.
 We’ll talk about last-minute tax moves.
 And Yes, we’ll talk about automobiles.
-They always seems to top the list of good ideas (or at least most business owners think so).
+They always seem to top the list of good ideas (or at least most business owners think so).

 Also, we have a separate Tax Reduction article that is more aimed at general tax reduction strategies and not necessarily year-end tax moves.
 However, there is a lot of overlap.